Ragged Clown

 I liked to make people laugh too.
 In the first few years of school, each class had to put on a play for the drama festival.
 My class chose a comedy about two football hooligans who were always in trouble with the law.
 Guess who played the hooligans!

 It was about this time that my refusal to do homework became a problem.
-Julie and I were put on Homework Report which meant our teachers had to record every homework assignment on a card and sign it.
-Then our parents had to sign it.
-Then we had to come to school 30 minutes early to show our completed homework to Mr Durbin, the Head of the Second and Third Year.
-I found the homework easy so I didn’t stay on Homework Report for very long and I was soon back to my old ways.
+Julie and I were put on Homework Report which meant our teachers recorded every homework assignment on a card and our parents had to sign it.
+We had to come to school 30 minutes early to show our completed homework to Mr Durbin, the Head of the Second and Third Year.
+The homework was easy so I didn’t stay on Homework Report for very long and I was soon back to my old ways.

 “Kevin could use more application.”

-At the end of every term, we were given a report card and Julie and I took turns to come last in our class of 30 students.
-But when the end-of-year exams came around, I came top or thereabouts in nearly every exam.
+At the end of every term, we were given a report card, and Julie and I took turns to come last in our class, but when the end-of-year exams came around, I came top or thereabouts in nearly every exam.
 I won a prize for my exam results and bought a book on computer programming with the book voucher.
 That was the book that changed my life.

-My history exam became something of a legend because I answered every question as a joke.
+My history exam became something of a legend, because I answered every question as a joke.
 In the essay question about the Suffragettes, I wrote how the Suffragettes were a bunch of silly women who didn’t do as their husbands told them.
+In the Reformation question, Raquel Welch was a Buddhist.
 The teacher marking my essay wrote STUPID BOY! in huge letters diagonally across the page in red ink and gave me a zero.
-In the question about religion in the Reformation, I said that Raquel Welch was a Buddhist.
 Why did I do this?
 Who knows?
-I probably thought it was funny at the time.
-I think Martin still has my essay.
+Maybe I thought it was funny at the time.
+Martin still has my essay.

-After the end-of-year exams every year, we had two or three weeks where we had no work to do.
+After the end-of-year exams, we had two or three weeks where we had no work to do.
 Instead, we brought games to school or went outside to play football.
 Except, at the end of the third year (age 14), I didn’t.

-Our physics teacher, Ms McDonnell, was also new and inexperienced and she was a terrible teacher.
-She was also out sick a lot and we usually had a substitute teacher who didn’t know any physics.
+Our physics teacher, Ms McDonnell, was a new, inexperienced teacher.
+She was out sick a lot, and we usually had a substitute teacher who didn’t know any physics.
 In the end-of-year exam, no one in the class scored more than 34% — except John who got 57%.
-I got an A. Ms McDonnell accused me of cheating and reported me to Mr Gooden who asked to see my workbooks.
-I had done maybe three pages of classwork and zero homework for the whole year.
-Mr Gooden knew I had not cheated because I also came first in chemistry, biology and maths but he was angry that I had done no work during the year.
+I got an A and Ms McDonnell accused me of cheating.
+She reported me to Mr Gooden who asked to see my workbooks.
+Mr Gooden knew I had not cheated because I also came first in chemistry, biology and maths, but he was angry that I had done no work at all for the whole year.
 As a punishment, he made me spend those fun last three weeks doing physics instead of playing outside with my friends.

 Mr Gooden made me sit at the back of his Sixth Form chemistry class to do the work that I had skipped.
-He was quizzing his class to prepare them for their A-levels (A-levels are the exams that determine which university you go to).
+He was quizzing his class to prepare them for their A-levels (A-levels are the exams that determine which university you go to — they were three years older than me).

 Gooden: “What’s the by-product of fermentation?